Coronavirus (COVID-19): Nova Scotia COVID-19 Proof of Vaccination

 - rental accommodations like hotel rooms, cottages and campgrounds

-- faith services
+- regular faith services (like daily or weekly)

 - pre-primary to grade 12 school-based activities and field trips that take place during the school day (unless a field trip is for an event or activity where proof of full vaccination is required), before and after school programs and school buses

 - post-secondary institutions (universities, NSCC, private career colleges and language schools) unless they're hosting events or activities that the public attend

 - mental health and addictions support groups